jessepav/lacygoill-wiki-backup/vim/config.md

 ---

-`'stl'` is a particular case, because it's the only global-local option which is local to a window.
+`'stl'`, `'so'`  and `'siso'` are  particular cases,  because they are  the only global-local options which are local to a window.

-And contrary to a global-local option local to a buffer, its global value is not applied to all buffers in *all* windows.
+And contrary to a  global-local option local to a buffer,  their global value is not applied to all buffers in *all* windows.
-The global value of `'stl'` is applied to all buffers in the *current* window.
+It's applied to all buffers in the *current* window.

 So, if you execute:

     :setl stl<

 The  statusline  should now  always  be  the same  no  matter  the buffer  being displayed in the current window.